Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     2. Selected:
         - Runtime: `Python 3.13`
         - Execution role: Use existing role → `GunLambdaComprehend`
+    3. Named it `GunAnalyseSentimentsLambda`
-    3. In the code section added the code as per [lambda_function.py](Assignment_8/lambda_function.py)
+    4. In the code section added the code as per [lambda_function.py](Assignment_8/lambda_function.py)
-    4. Deployed the function.
+    5. Deployed the function.
-    5. Screenshot 4 & 5
+    6. Screenshot 4 & 5

 3. ⚙️ Configuring Lambda Timeout(As the default is only 3 seconds which is not sufficient)